What Does Therapy Cost? (With Tips to Help You Pay Less)

 Can You Get Therapy for Free?

-Note that many programs listed as offering free therapy limit it to people from specific groups, such as veterans or trauma survivors.
+Note that many programs that offer free therapy offer it only to people from specific groups, such as veterans or trauma survivors.

 Where You Can Sometimes Find Free Therapy

-Depending on your area, any of the following programs or provider types may offer therapy for free or for significantly reduced costs:
+Depending on your area, any of the following programs or provider types may offer therapy for free or for very low fees:

 - Free clinics